Aymanhki/PT-K---MS3/README.md

 ## How to run?
 1. Unzip our zip file.
 2. Navigate into extracted folder.
+2.5.
+You should already be here.
+If you're reading this and aren't, kudos!
 3. Open the index.html file with your favorite browser.

 ## Usage